nburmaso/upcgen/readme.md

 WS_R 6.68          # Woods-Saxon parameters: R
 WS_A 0.447         #                         a
 SQRTS 5020         # sqrt(s) in the CM frame
-PROC_ID 12         # process ID -- see list of available processes below
+PROC_ID 15         # process ID -- see list of available processes below
+LEP_A 0            # lepton anomalous magnetic moment -- used in case if dilepton photoproduction is chosen ALP_MASS 1.        # mass of axion-like particle
+ALP_WIDTH 0.01     # (Gauss) width of axion-like particle peak
-LEP_A 0            # lepton anomalous magnetic moment -- used in case if dilepton photoproduction is chosen NEVENTS 1000       # number of events to be generated DO_PT_CUT 0        # enable pt cut: 0 -- off, 1 -- on
+NEVENTS 1000       # number of events to be generated DO_PT_CUT 0        # enable pt cut: 0 -- off, 1 -- on
 PT_MIN 0           # pt cut